Aravindhan-KS/Aravindhan-KS/README.md

-# 👋 Hi there!
-Welcome to my GitHub Page!
+# 👋 Hi there !!

-I’m Slncsmr (Aravindhan S) a passionate Computer Science Student, Aspiring Developer, Tech Enthusiast constantly exploring the fascinating world of technology.
+I’m Aravindhan S (Slncsmr) a passionate Computer Science Student, Aspiring Developer, Tech Enthusiast constantly exploring the fascinating world of technology.

 ## 🚀 About Me
 - 🌱 I’m currently learning **Blockchain Development**, and diving deeper into **Data Structures** and **Algorithms**.